 It had slowly been seeping into the mainstream through people like KYLIE MINOGUE and (dare I say it) RACHEL STEVENS.
 The first time I heard the LITTLE BOOTS’ track ‘Meddle’, I thought: “this girl’s been listening to GARY NUMAN!” because it’s got that discordant ‘Are Friends Electric?’ thing in it.
 Her first album is still very good.
 However, her press seemed intent on turning her into KYLIE, and I think that’s affected her nerve, so unfortunately what you’re getting now are these shallow house tunes.

-As for LA ROUX, I was a bit more suspicious about her.
-There are some very good songs on that debut album like ‘Tigerlily’ and ‘Cover My Eyes’, but it hasn’t lasted as well for me.
 However, I can understand people not liking Elly Jackson, especially with the antagonistic statements she’s been making about being anti-synth.
 So perhaps some people were right and she wasn’t really that into it.

 As for the other acts, LADY GAGA I’ve always quite liked; she’s a pop artist.
 And LADYHAWKE, I never thought was an electronic artist anyway, despite what people told you!
 Her new album sounds like it’s been recorded down a drainpipe!